Big Island hike to Ha’ena Beach (Shipman Beach) in Hawaii

 Look out points along the trail

 There are a few side trails that leads to the coast with fantastic cliff views along the entire rugged coastline.
+These are just a short detour on your hike, so do take a break and enjoy all these amazing coastline views of the Puna coastline.

 There’s also a fantastic lava tube about 2/3’s of the way to the beach with a small side trail to the right where you can explore the opening in the shallow lava tube below.